-The Internal Auditors attended two (2) ARMC meetings during the financial year.
+The Internal Auditors had attended two (2) ARMC meetings during the financial year.
 The functional areas and operating processes reviewed by the Internal Auditors were as follows: -

 - i.
-Anti-Corruption Programme Management - ii.
-Project Management (tender for contractor)
+Human Resource Management - ii.
+Project Management

 The internal audit reports also covered the follow-up by the management on the implementation of recommendations in their earlier reports.